Software as a Service (SaaS) Terms of Service

 5.3 Temporary Suspension.
-Supplier may temporarily suspend Customer's, its Affiliates’ or their respective Users’ access to the Supplier Services in the event that (a) Customer's, its Affiliates’ or any of their Users’ traffic significantly increases beyond (i) such Customer's, Affiliates’ or User's daily average traffic or (ii) the amount agreed upon by the parties, or (b) Customer, any of its Affiliates or any of their Users are engaged in, or Supplier in good faith suspects Customer, its Affiliates’ or any of their Users is engaged in, any unauthorized conduct (including, but not limited to any violation of these Terms).
+Supplier may temporarily suspend Customer's, its Affiliates’ or their respective Users’ access to the Supplier Services in the event that (a) Customer's, its Affiliates’ or any of their Users’ traffic increases beyond (i) such Customer's, Affiliates’ or User's daily average traffic or (ii) the amount agreed upon by the parties, or (b) Customer, any of its Affiliates or any of their Users are engaged in, or Supplier in good faith suspects Customer, its Affiliates’ or any of their Users is engaged in, any unauthorized conduct (including, but not limited to any violation of these Terms).
 Supplier will attempt to contact Customer prior to or contemporaneously with such suspension; provided, however, that Supplier's exercise of the suspension rights herein shall not be conditioned upon Customer's receipt of any notification.

 5.4 Evaluations.
 At Supplier's request, Customer will provide Supplier with written or oral report(s) of the results of Customer's evaluation of the Supplier Services, including, but not limited to, a report of any errors that Customer has discovered in the Supplier Services.

 6.1 Support.
-Supplier will provide email technical support only from Monday though Friday, holidays excluded, from 9 am to 6 pm Pacific Time.
-All support requests must be submitted by email to email@example.com.
+For paying customers, Supplier will provide email technical support only from Monday though Friday, holidays excluded, from 9 am to 6 pm Pacific Time.
+All support requests must be submitted by email to firstname.lastname@example.org.
 Supplier will use commercially reasonable efforts to respond within one (1) business day to support requests.

 7.1 Fees.
 Customer agrees to pay all fees specified in all Order Forms and SOWs using one of the payment methods Supplier supports.